carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

  Use the specified output format.
 The supported formats are: "text", "html".

+.. option:: -tab-size=<TABSIZE>

+ Replace tabs with <TABSIZE> spaces when preparing reports.
+Currently, this is only supported for the html format.

 .. option:: -output-dir=PATH

  Specify a directory to write coverage reports into.
 If the directory does not